Support

 The second line of the script contains the analyze function that is executed for every response to the attack request made during the scan.
 You can conduct your analysis within this method and choose to return a new Vulnerability instance.
 The function has two parameters: context and response:

-• The context variable contains information about the current attack context, such as the vulnerable parameter and the Request instance.
+• The context variable contains information about the active attack context, such as the vulnerable Parameter and the Request instance.

 • The response variable represents the HTTP response that was returned from the web server in response to the attack request that contained the attack pattern.